marijnh/Eloquent-JavaScript/12_language.md

 {{index closure, [function, scope], "closure in egg (exercise)"}}

-The way we have defined `fun` allows functions in Egg to "close over" the surrounding scope, allowing the function's body to use local values that were visible at the time the function was defined, just like JavaScript functions do.
+The way we have defined `fun` allows functions in Egg to reference the surrounding scope, allowing the function's body to use local values that were visible at the time the function was defined, just like JavaScript functions do.